nathansh/BoilerPenguin/README.md

 The LESS superset of CSS brings a lot of functionality to CSS that developers have been wanting: variables, functions, nested selectors... as a whole LESS enables faster css development, leaner CSS files, and a more enjoyable development process in general.
 As such, BoilerPenguin is centered around LESS.
 A lot of people use Sass, which is also fantastic.
 The features are so similar that it's a matter of preference, and I've included LESS files as that's what I use in my own workflow.

+You only need to compile style.less and ie.less

 ### library.less

 This file imports your variables, css3 library, and any other libraries you wish to include.
 It also contains your mixins.